rossant/ipymd/README.md

     Hello world!
     ```

 The JSON `.ipynb` are removed from the equation, and the conversion happens on the fly.
-The IPython notebook becomes an interactive Markdown text editor!
+The IPython Notebook becomes an interactive Markdown text editor!

 A drawback is that you lose metadata, prompt numbers, and images (for now).